joyfulljs/vue-video-control-bar/README.md

 # vue-video-control-bar
-a simple vide control bar
+a simple vide control bar for vue2